Lab Animal Technician

 The American Association for Laboratory Animal Science (AALAS) offers three certification paths: Assistant Laboratory Animal Technician (ALAT), Laboratory Animal Technician (LAT), and Laboratory Animal Technologist (LAT).
 Those seeking certification must meet minimum educational and work experience requirements before becoming eligible to take the exam.

-According to statistics gathered by the AALAS in 2010, level II certified lab animal technicians (high school diploma) earned a mean salary of $35,606, with a salary ranging from a minimum of $29,286 to a maximum of $44,810.
-Level III certified lab animal technicians (Bachelors or Associates degree preferred) earned a mean salary of $44,297, with a salary ranging from a minimum of $34,662 to a maximum of $53,415.
+According to most recent statistics gathered by the AALAS in 2016, level II certified lab animal technicians (high school diploma) earned a mean salary of $34,716, ranging from a minimum of $29,513 to a maximum of $44,810.
+Level III certified lab animal technicians (Bachelors or Associates degree preferred) earned a mean salary of $43,048, ranging from a minimum of $39,815 to a maximum of $47,333.

 As certification enhances both the salary and career opportunities for a lab animal technician, it is highly recommended by professionals in the industry.

-According to the Bureau of Labor Statistics (BLS), job prospects for those in the field of veterinary technology (of which lab animal techs are considered a part for reporting purposes) will increase by 19% from 2014 to 2024.
+According to the BLS, job prospects for those in the field of veterinary technology (of which lab animal techs are considered a part for reporting purposes) will increase by 20% from 2016 to 2026.
 This rate represents a much faster rate of growth than the average for all careers.